John French, 1st Earl of Ypres: Klip Drift

 French's division moved in line of squadron columns across a five-mile wide front, halting between 12.30 and 1 pm at the well at Blauuwboschpan, where he left a garrison to hold until the infantry arrived.
 He brushed aside a small Boer force (perhaps 300 men) which attempted to block his path to the Modder River, but concerned that he might be attacked from the east by de Wet's main force, moved quickly at 2 pm to seize the crossings at Rondeval and Klip Drift (he aimed to at least threaten two crossings to avoid the delay which had happened at De Kiel's Drift).
 By 5 pm he was able to send a galloper to Roberts with the message that he was across the Modder.
 He had lost only three men wounded, although 40 horses had died of exhaustion and over 500 were incapable of further work.
-French then had to wait a day while Kelly-Kenny's 6th Infantry Division made a forced march from the Riet Crossings to the Modder Crossings, during which time Cronje, believing French's advance to be a feint, missed an opportunity to reinforce the area.
+French then had to wait a day while Thomas Kelly-Kenny's 6th Infantry Division made a forced march from the Riet Crossings to the Modder Crossings, during which time Piet Cronje, believing French's advance to be a feint, missed an opportunity to reinforce the area.

 Equipped with three days' supplies, French resumed his advance at 9.30 am on 15 February.
 At Abon's Dam, five miles north of the Modder, French sent his cavalry, supported by the fire of 56 guns, charging up a valley between two Boer held ridges.
 The charge was led by the 9th and 16th Lancers.
 The Boer riflemen, perhaps 600 in number, were able to achieve little at ranges of 1,000 yards.